rk-izak/DATA70202-IBM-2024/README.md

 ## Code Attribution
 ### `LSIP`
 -  **Pandas** and **NumPy**: Utilized for data manipulation and handling.
+-  **Geopandas**: Used for geospatial analysis.
 -  **PlotlyExpress**: Employed module for visually appealing graphs of results
 -  **Seaborn** and **Matpolotlib**: Used for data visualisation
+-  **XGBoost**: Utilised for training and forecasting of time series data
+-  **Statsmodels**: Used for time series analysis, specifically seasonal decomposition and autocorrelation analysis

 ### `WF2024`
 - **Scikit-learn**: Used for implementing and training machine learning models such as Elastic Net or Support Vector Regression.
 - **Matplotlib**: Employed for creating visualizations to compare actual versus predicted labor workforce across various model predictions.